SOUTHEND United somehow managed to throw away a two-goal lead in a frantic final four minutes at struggling Plymouth Argyle this afternoon.

 The goal came from Conor Hourihane’s right-wing corner, which caused problems in the Southend penalty area and eventually resulted in Joe Lennox striking the inside of the right post from 12 yards.

-MacDonald — who was making his debut after signing on loan from Southampton on transfer deadline day — then reacted quickest to the resulting rebound and slammed the ball into the back of the net from close range.
+MacDonald — who was making his debut after signing on loan from Southampton on transfer deadline day — then reacted quickest to the resulting rebound and slammed the ball into the back of the net

 The strike sparked wild celebrations from the Pilgrims but there was still time for even more late drama as Mohsni appeared to be brought down inside the penalty area by Argyle keeper Cole.